-Programmatic Support – The Alliance will support practitioners with technical assistance, hands-on training and networking opportunities such as the 2018 National Conference on Higher Education in Prison.
+Programmatic Support – The Alliance is supporting practitioners with technical assistance, hands-on training and networking opportunities such as the National Conference on Higher Education in Prison.
 To help formerly incarcerated students get the most from their HEP experiences, the Alliance will connect them to national and regional networking opportunities, fellowships and internships.

-Resources and Information Sharing – With information drawn from well-established HEP programs, the Alliance will create original resources and curate materials that will be accessible online.
+Resources and Information Sharing – With information drawn from well-established HEP programs, the Alliance is creating original resources and curating materials that will be accessible online.
 In June 2019, the Alliance published “Equity + Excellence in Practice: A Guide for Higher Education in Prison,” a comprehensive list of recommendations outlining the essential components of a high-quality HEP program.

-Research and Data – The Alliance will develop standards and best practices through research and data collection.
-Research will focus on metrics such as degree completion, transferable credits, program evaluations, pathways to post-release education and training standards for instructors.
+Research and Data – The Alliance is developing standards and best practices through research and data collection.
+Research is focusing on metrics such as degree completion, transferable credits, program evaluations, pathways to post-release education and training standards for instructors.

 We hope this project will give practitioners across the country access to the tools, resources and expertise necessary to serve incarcerated students more effectively, ultimately increasing completion rates.
 We’re pleased to support this work and look forward to watching the HEP community grow and thrive.